Multilevel Quasi-Monte Carlo Methods for Lognormal Diffusion Problems: Numerical results

 In order to have a nondimensional error measure for $\cQ^\mathrm{ML}_L(F)$, our MLQMC estimator for $\mathbb{E}[F]$ with randomly shifted lattice rules, we define what is usually called the {\em relative standard error} in the statistical literature, that is

 We then study, for different tolerances $\eps>0$, the computational cost to achieve a relative standard error $e_{\text{rel}}\big(\cQ^\mathrm{ML}_L(F)\big) \le \eps$ and compare it to the cost to achieve the same relative standard error with standard MLMC, as well as with the single-level versions of both algorithms.
-In all the QMC estimators, we use $R=16$ random shifts and an embedded lattice rule with generating vector taken from the file \cite[{\tt lattice-39102-1024-1048576.3600.txt}]{frances_web}.
+In all the QMC estimators, for simplicity we use $R=16$ random shifts and an embedded lattice rule with generating vector taken from the file \cite[{\tt lattice-39102-1024-1048576.3600.txt}]{frances_web}.
+(We remark that there is no theoretical justification to use this lattice rule for our problem here, however, numerical experiments from \cite{gknsss:2012} indicated that such generic lattice rules do perform just as well as those specifically tuned to the problem.)

 We restrict ourselves to smoothness parameters $\nu \ge 1$, where the numerically observed FE error is $\mathcal{O}(h^2)$ (independent of $\nu$).\footnote{Note that theoretically the FE error for point evaluations in one space dimension is $\mathcal{O}(h^2\log|h|)$ (cf.~\cite{aretha_paper}), but we do not observe the log-factor in practice.} To estimate the bias error on the finest level $L$, we then assume the following upper bound (with uniform constants $C_{\text{FE}}$ and $C_{\text{trunc}}$):